Belk: Acquisition by Sycamore Partners

 On April 3, 2015, news reports revealed that Belk was exploring "strategic alternatives," including a possible sale of the company.

-On August 24, 2015, Belk announced that it had entered into a definitive merger agreement to be acquired by New York-based private equity firm Sycamore Partners.
+On August 24, 2015, Belk announced that it had entered into a definitive merger agreement to be acquired by New York–based private equity firm Sycamore Partners.
 The acquisition was completed on December 10, 2015.

-On June 29, 2016, Belk announced that effective as of July 5, Lisa Harper, CEO of Hot Topic (which is another Sycamore Partners-owned company), would replace Tim Belk as CEO of Belk.
+On June 29, 2016, Belk announced that effective as of July 5, Lisa Harper, CEO of Hot Topic (another Sycamore Partners-owned company), would replace Tim Belk as CEO of Belk.
 This would be the first time since the founding of the company that a non-Belk family member would head the company.

-Even as Belk has made its recent acquisitions, the chain has operated limited electronic commerce on its website, and those websites acquired and redirected to Belk.com.
-Home furnishings such as bedding, small kitchen appliances, crystal, dinnerware, and china have been offered for several years to online shoppers as a part of the chain's online bridal and gift registry.
-The chain revamped its website and registry on September 15, 2008.
-Celebrity-branded product lines are another pursuit, including a partnership with actress Kristin Davis for a ladies apparel and accessories collection which debuted in fall 2008 in 125 store locations and online.
-However, that product line was discontinued in late 2009.

 In July 2020, it was announced that Sycamore Partners had made a $1.75 billion offer to acquire department store chain and competitor JCPenney out of bankruptcy.
 Under the terms of the plan, two hundred fifty JCPenney stores would have been rebranded as Belk in an effort to compete directly with Macy's, while the remaining JCPenney stores would be liquidated.
-JCPenney was ultimately acquired by Brookfield Property Partners and Simon Property Group instead.
+But JCPenney was ultimately acquired by Brookfield Property Partners and Simon Property Group.